AryeoHQ/kafkaesque/README.md

 ## Configuration

-The package uses Laravel's environment configuration.
 Configure your Kafka connection in your `.env` file:

 ```env
 KAFKA_BROKERS=localhost:9092